halhwadi/Dijkstra-s-search-algorithm-and-A-search-algorithm/README.md

 ![Dijkstra&#39;s Pseudocode](dijkstra.png)

 <br></br>
-The following flow demonstrates the A\* search algorithm (note: we have used dictonary for cumulative distance instead of cost dictonary)
+The following flow demonstrates the A\* search algorithm (note: we have used dictonary for distance_heuristic instead of cumulative distance)
 <br></br>

 ## A\* search on our map standard algorithm